MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1903.md

 - **DecisionSystemBios_RS5Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemBios_TH1**  The total number of objects of this type present on this device.
 - **DecisionSystemBios_TH2**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_19H1**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_20H1**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_20H1Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_21H1**  The total number of objects of this type present on this device.
+- **DecisionSystemDiskSize_21H2**  The total number of objects of this type present on this device.
+- **DecisionSystemDiskSize_21H2Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_RS1**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_RS2**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_RS3**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_RS4**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_RS5**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_TH1**  The total number of objects of this type present on this device.
 - **DecisionSystemDiskSize_TH2**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_19H1**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_20H1**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_20H1Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_21H1**  The total number of objects of this type present on this device.
+- **DecisionSystemMemory_21H2**  The total number of objects of this type present on this device.
+- **DecisionSystemMemory_21H2Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_RS1**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_RS2**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_RS3**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_RS4**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_RS5**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_TH1**  The total number of objects of this type present on this device.
 - **DecisionSystemMemory_TH2**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessor_RS2**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_19H1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_20H1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_20H1Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_21H1**  The total number of objects of this type present on this device.
+- **DecisionSystemProcessorCpuCores_21H2**  The total number of objects of this type present on this device.
+- **DecisionSystemProcessorCpuCores_21H2Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_RS1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_RS2**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_RS3**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_RS4**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_RS5**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_TH1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuCores_TH2**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_19H1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_20H1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_20H1Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_21H1**  The total number of objects of this type present on this device.
+- **DecisionSystemProcessorCpuModel_21H2**  The total number of objects of this type present on this device.
+- **DecisionSystemProcessorCpuModel_21H2Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_RS1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_RS2**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_RS3**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_RS4**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_RS5**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_TH1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuModel_TH2**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_19H1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_20H1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_20H1Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_21H1**  The total number of objects of this type present on this device.
+- **DecisionSystemProcessorCpuSpeed_21H2**  The total number of objects of this type present on this device.
+- **DecisionSystemProcessorCpuSpeed_21H2Setup**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_RS1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_RS2**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_RS3**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_RS4**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_RS5**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_TH1**  The total number of objects of this type present on this device.
 - **DecisionSystemProcessorCpuSpeed_TH2**  The total number of objects of this type present on this device.
 - **DecisionTest_19H1**  The total number of objects of this type present on this device.
 - **DecisionTest_20H1**  The total number of objects of this type present on this device.
 - **DecisionTest_20H1Setup**  The total number of objects of this type present on this device.
 - **DecisionTest_21H1**  The total number of objects of this type present on this device.
 - **DecisionTest_21H1Setup**  The total number of objects of this type present on this device.
+- **DecisionTest_21H2**  The total number of objects of this type present on this device.
+- **DecisionTest_21H2Setup**  The total number of objects of this type present on this device.
 - **DecisionTest_RS1**  The total number of objects of this type present on this device.
 - **DecisionTest_RS2**  The total number of objects of this type present on this device.
 - **DecisionTest_RS3**  The total number of objects of this type present on this device.